AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 | Price                | $349                                       | $349                                       | $249                                   |

-For the most part, you can tell from the table above that the VEX IQ is a better deal.
+I hope the table above makes two things clear:

+1. The VEX IQ is a better deal
+2. Of the two EV3 sets, the EV3 Education set is the closest match to the IQ.

+Given the latter, I will mostly compare the VEX IQ and the Education sets, but call out interesting features from the Home set.

 ## Robots and Instructions